 OUROBOROS VISION OF BRAVE NEW WORLD

-I have been if search of modern and sustainable packaging for my jewellery for some time now: I do not want to compromise on the aesthetics when using recycled / recyclable / biodegradable packaging – because it is nice to have a nice something wrapped around nice things you buy.
+I have been in search of modern and sustainable packaging for my handmade jewellery for some time now: I do not want to compromise on the aesthetics when using recycled / recyclable / biodegradable packaging – because it is nice to have a nice something wrapped around nice things you buy.

 I am still looking; and I happened to visit the NUATAN showroom in Knightsbridge during the London Design Festival which runs until the end of this week.
 And I really wanted to share as what the studio do seems like a very exiting step into the responsible future of our everyday, including design and fashion.

 Developed by an interdisciplinary team at cp!
 NUATAN is a new generation of bioplastic.
 It is made from 100% renewable resources, it is 100% biocompatible and 100% biodegradable.

 This alternative to oil-based plastics is a result of a 6-year research and collaboration with scientists from Slovak University of Technology.
 By combining craft + technology, fast + slow production methods, crafting plastics! studio discover the mostly unknown field of bioplastics derived from plants.